Overview

 - To create a transcript with time codes included, try NoteGPT or TacTiq.io

-- If you’re using another’s captionless youtube video, you can instead create a transcript.
+- If you are using a video by someone else on YouTube with no captions, you can instead create a transcript.

 - Clarity/Readability